Customer Effort Score Explained

 You can compare your data to previous time periods to see if things are getting better or worse.
 You can also look at the data by different groups, like age or how people use your product, to spot patterns and areas where you can improve.

-What is a good CES?
+What is a good customer effort score?

 It also depends on the scale you use.
 If you use a 5-point scale, a score of 4 might be pretty good.
 But if you use a 7-point scale, that score might be average.